DATEV: Products

 The company now offers additional software to accountants and lawyers for their office.
 These professionals and their clients can use programs for payroll and for financial accounting, current account bookkeeping, cost accounting and business consulting.
 There are programs for processing and interpretation of all major types of taxes (corporation tax, income tax, GuE, consumption tax, trade tax, inheritance tax, SchSt).
 The tax database LexInform provides comprehensive information on the German tax law tax for consultants and business information.
 In addition, it offers to business management consulting services for organization and data processing.

-Platforms

-DATEV assumes that customers are using Microsoft operating systems and application programs, or Microsoft Windows, Internet Explorer and Microsoft Office.
-Data storage has historically mostly been based on Microsoft SQL Server, and exclusively so since early 2006.

-DATEV has recently begun to provide partial program interfaces to OpenOffice.org and StarOffice but is not the first manufacturer in the industry to do so.
-E-mail encryption to date has been limited to passing within Microsoft programs only.
-In 2017, OpenOffice support was discontinued due to insufficient demand.

-The DATEV programs for payroll accounting also have approved interfaces to the ERP systems SAP Business One, SAP Business ByDesign and Microsoft Dynamics NAV.

 Sponsorship

 DATEV is a sponsor of the Challenge Roth.
 The contract was extended, DATEV will be the title sponsor for another 3 years from 2022.